inesachour/Kerberos_Auth/README.md

 psql -d safa -h pg.insat.tn -U safa
 ```
 ![postgres db](images/test/1.png)

+> **Note :** the command is instructing to connect to PostreSQL server at 'pg.insat.tn' using the database safa and the username 'safa'

 The connectiong to PorstreSQL will fail because we don't have a TGT yet
 We generate one with this command:
 ```